-The Company's Board of Directors will continue to work to maintain and improve the effectiveness of the Board of Directors, including the matters described above, to ensure thorough supervision of management by the Board of Directors, and to aim for sustainable improvement of corporate value.
+We will continue our efforts to maintain and improve the effectiveness of the Board of Directors, including the above points.
+Our aim is to ensure effective supervision of management by the Board of Directors, and to achieve sustainable growth in corporate value.